riinaalisah/Vigenere-ciphers/documentation/testing_document.md

 # Testing Document

 ## Unit Testing
-All classes except for UI class *Ciphers* are tested using JUnit.
+All classes except for UI class *ciphers* are tested using JUnit.

 #### Code Coverage